samowitsch/cangaja/README.md

 # cangaja - Canvas Game JavaScript Framework

 cangaja is a javascript canvas project that i have started to explore the html canvas features.
-This is a very early version of it.

 ## Featurelist for now: